nhsconnect/gpconnect/pages/integration/integration_cross_organisation_audit_and_provenance.md

      Authorization: Bearer jwt_token_string
 ```

-Provider systems **MUST** respond to oAuth Bearer Token errors inline with [RFC 6750 - section 3.1](https://tools.ietf.org/html/rfc6750#section-3.1).
+Provider systems **MUST** respond to oAuth Bearer Token errors in line with [RFC 6750 - section 3.1](https://tools.ietf.org/html/rfc6750#section-3.1).

 ### JSON Web Tokens (JWT) ###

 - Consumer system **MUST** generate a new JWT for each API request containing the claims outlined in the table below
 - Where the claim contains a FHIR resource the FHIR resource should conform to the GP Connect FHIR resource profiles outlined on the [FHIR Resources](datalibraryaccessRecord.html) page
-  - An exeption to this requirement is that in the `requesting_practitioner` claim the `Practitioner` resource should contain an identifier with the system `"http://fhir.nhs.net/sds-user-id` rather than the system required by the resource profile `http://fhir.nhs.net/Id/sds-user-id`.
-This is required as there was a error during testing and assurance which resulted in the providers validate that the identifier in the resource has the incorrect value, so for consumers to make a successful call the incorrect system value needs to be included.
+  - An exception to this requirement is that in the `requesting_practitioner` claim the `Practitioner` resource should contain an identifier with the system `"http://fhir.nhs.net/sds-user-id` rather than the system required by the resource profile `http://fhir.nhs.net/Id/sds-user-id`.
+This is required as there was an error during testing and assurance which resulted in the providers validate that the identifier in the resource has the incorrect value, so for consumers to make a successful call the incorrect system value needs to be included.

 | Claim | Priority | Description | Fixed Value | Dynamic Value |
 |-------|----------|-------------|-------------|------------------|